garystafford/streamlit-bedrock-claude-sample/README.md

 ## Authenticate to AWS

-Provided your AWS credential on the commandline or authenticate in normal manner before starting the application.
+Provided your AWS credential on the commandline or authenticate in your normal way before starting the application.

 ```sh
 export AWS_ACCESS_KEY_ID="<YOUR_AWS_ACCESS_KEY_ID>"